HerveAbdi/data4PCCAR/README.md

 A contingency table storing the causes of death as a function of age in the USA in 2001.
 To be used to illustrate CA.

+### dimensionsOfDepression

+The similarity (measured on a scale from 0 to 1000, with bigger numbers meaning more similar) between 15 psychometric instruments (i.e. scales) measuring depression.

 ### fiveBeersHedonics

 Five tasters evaluated (using a 10 point rating scale)